 - Writing – copywriting (website, emails), book editing, publishing, general word wizardry

 Each Virtual Assistant will set their own prices and stipulations for payment.
-What a VA charges will vary based on their country of residence and the expertise and skills they are providing.
+What a VA charges will vary based on their country of residence, expertise and services they are providing.

-However, most VA’s will charge for their services in 1 of 3 ways.
+Having said that, most VAs will charge for their services in 1 of 3 ways.
+In all instances contracts should be put in place to protect both the VA and Client.

 This is purely an exchange of time for money.
 You will only pay your VA for the hours they actually worked.